vegaprotocol/vegawallet-browser/specs/1113-POPT-auto-popout.md

 ## Auto popout

-As a user I want the wallet to automatically open if I send a request to the wallet from a dapp so that I can instantly action any requests
+As a user I want the wallet to automatically open if I send a request to the wallet from a dapp so that I can instantly action any requests.

 ### Connection